rakeshkuber/chinna_thevar/README.md

 <strong>Why VPC ? </strong>

-The 3 most essential benefits yo get from a VPC are privacy, security and prevention from loss of proprierty data.
+The 3 most essential benefits you get from a VPC are privacy, security and prevention from loss of proprierty data.

 ![image](https://user-images.githubusercontent.com/122355244/214985993-6bd5c57d-98c8-4451-909a-6e50bebc9b8f.png)

 <strong> COMPONENTS OF VPC </strong>

-1. Internet Gateway & NAT - It logically enables routing of traffics in the public netwrok.
+1. Internet Gateway & NAT - It logically enables routing of traffics in the public network.
 2. DNS: Standard which resolve names used over the internet into IP address.
 3. Elastic Ip: Its a static Ip which never changes.
 4. VPC Endpoints: Private connection between your VPC and other AWS services without using internet.